Placing Green Bridges Optimally, with a Multivariate Analysis: Conclusion, Discussion, and Outlook

 \section{Conclusion, Discussion, and Outlook}

-We modeled the problem of placing wildlife crossings with three different problem (families): \RgbpAcr{}, \CgbpAcr{}, and~\DgbpAcr{}.
+We modeled the problem of placing wildlife crossings with three different problem families: \RgbpAcr{}, \CgbpAcr{}, and~\DgbpAcr{}.
 We studied the practically desired cases~$d=1$ and $d=2$, as well as the cases~$d\ge3$.
-For all three problems, we settled the classic as well as the parameterized complexity (regarding the number~$k$ of wildlife crossings and the number~$r$ of habitats), except for the parameterized complexity of \RgbpAcr{} regarding~$r$.
+For all three problems, we settled the classic as well as the parameterized complexity (regarding the number~$k$ of wildlife crossings and the number~$r$ of habitats).
+All three problems become~\NP-hard already for~$d=2$, and~\RgbpAcr{} even for~$d=1$, in most of the cases on restricted input graphs and only few habitats.
+However, all three variants are fixed-parameter tractable regarding~$k$ in the case of~$d=2$, whereas, for $d \ge 3$, \RgbpAcr{} and~\CgbpAcr{} turn out to be intractable (yet in~$\XP$) for this parameter.
+Thus, the less desired cases~$d\geq 3$ are also algorithmically rather impractical.
+Moreover, \CgbpAcr{} and \DgbpAcr{} are tractable if the number $r$ of habitats and the maximum degree $\Delta$ of the graph are small, which is expected to be likely in real-world applications.

 \paragraph{Discussion.} We derived an intriguing interrelation of connection requirements, data quality, and computational and parameterized complexity.
 While each problem admits its individual complexity fingerprint, each of them depends highly on the value of~$d$, the level of the respective connectivity constraint.
 This value can reflect the quality of the given data, since naturally we assume that habitats are connected.
 The worse the data, the stronger are the relaxations according to the connectivity of habitats, and thus the larger is the value of~$d$.
 Our results show that having very small ($d=2$) data gaps already leads to the problems becoming \NP-hard, and that even larger gaps ($d\geq 3$) yield \W{1}-hardness (when parameterized by~$k$).
 Hence, knowledge about habitats, connections, and data quality decide which problem models can be applied, thus influencing the computation power required to determine an optimal placement of wildlife crossings.
 For instance, for larger networks, we recommend to ensure data quality such that one of our proposed problems for~$d\leq 2$ becomes applicable.
 This in turn emphasizes the importance of careful habitat recognition.